By nascardriver on December 19th, 2019 | last modified by nascardriver on January 3rd, 2020

 Pointers to pointers allow us to create a pointer that points to another pointer.

-provides dynamic array functionality that handles its own memory management and remember their size.
+std::vector provides dynamic array functionality, handles its own memory management and remembers its size.
 These should generally be favored over built-in dynamic arrays.

 Quiz time